The IQ Controversy, the Media and Public Policy: Synopsis

 Respondents on average identified themselves as slightly left of center politically, political and social opinions accounted for less than 10% of the variation in responses.

-Snyderman and Rothman discovered that experts were in agreement about the nature of intelligence.
+Snyderman and Rothman claimed that experts were in agreement about the nature of intelligence.
 "On the whole, scholars with any expertise in the area of intelligence and intelligence testing (defined very broadly) share a common view of the most important components of intelligence, and are convinced that it can be measured with some degree of accuracy."
 Almost all respondents picked out abstract reasoning, ability to solve problems and ability to acquire knowledge as the most important elements.

-The study found that psychologists were in agreement about the heritability of intelligence in that almost all (94%) felt that it played a substantial role but there was disagreement regarding accuracy with half of those that felt qualified to reply in this section agreed that there was not enough evidence to estimate heritability accurately.
+The study found that psychologists in the survey were in agreement about the heritability of intelligence in that almost all (94%) felt that it played a substantial role but there was disagreement regarding accuracy with half of those that felt qualified to reply in this section agreed that there was not enough evidence to estimate heritability accurately.
 The 214 who thought there was enough evidence gave an average estimate of .596 for the US white population and .57 for the US black population.

 The study also revealed that the majority (55%) of surveyed experts believed that genetic factors also help to explain socioeconomic differences in IQ.

 The role of genetics in the black-white IQ gap has been particularly controversial.
 The question regarding this in the survey asked "Which of the following best characterizes your opinion of the heritability of black-white differences in IQ?"
 Amongst the 661 returned questionnaires, 14% declined to answer the question, 24% said that there was insufficient evidence to give an answer, 1% said that the gap was "due entirely to genetic variation", 15% voted that it was "due entirely to environmental variation" and 45% said that it was a "product of genetic and environmental variation".
 According to Snyderman and Rothman, this contrasts greatly with the coverage of these views as represented in the media, where the reader is led to draw the conclusion that "only a few maverick 'experts' support the view that genetic variation plays a significant role in individual or group difference, while the vast majority of experts believe that such differences are purely the result of environmental factors."